About Us

 2001

-The directors of five small stewardship groups brought together for the TENTEN/WSIKEM Watershed project on the Saanich Peninsula faced a daunting decision: either fold in the face of the withdrawal of government funding for their environmental projects, or regroup and rebuild.
+Multi-year federal government funding for two successful watershed restoration programs (Hagan and Tseycum) on the Saanich Peninsula wraps up.
+The directors of five small stewardship groups face a daunting decision: fold in the face of funding withdrawal for their environmental projects, or galvanize and continue.

 2002